Wilo/lambda-image/Readme.md

 # Lambda Image

 Texture generation with a functional perspective.
+This experimental piece of software represents images by functions instead.
+For a more complete library with a similar approach, check out [Clisk](https://github.com/mikera/clisk/) for Clojure.

 Usually, a bitmap image is defined by a finite set of pixels and their colors.
 These are stored: